Applications for 2020 are now open. Please email applications to firstname.lastname@example.org

 - A list of the investigators (at least two of whom must be from the partner College);

 - A one paragraph statement of each investigator's academic achievements relative to opportunity (c.
-250 words) and their CVs (max.
+250 words) and their short-form CVs (c.
 5 pages);

 - Endorsement from the applicant's Head of School or Centre Director; and